Colin-b/pyxelrest/README.md

 ### Dates with a year higher than 3000 are not converted to local timezone ###

 Due to timestamp limitation, dates after 3000-12-31 and date time after 3001-01-01T07:59:59+00:00 cannot be converted to local timezone.

+### Python process exited before it was possible to create the interface object ###

+You need to check log files to identify the underlying issue.